Hands Nagoya: Recommended Shops and the Most Charming Items!

 Their unique food culture, such as Hakata ramen, motsunabe and yatai (food stalls), are also well-known, as some people visit Fukuoka just to taste these dishes.

-*1 Fukuoka-Hakata: This is a special term used in this article which refers to the urban areas of Fukuoka City.
+*1 Fukuoka-Hakata: This is a special term used in this article to refer to the urban areas of Fukuoka City.

 1. Local Cuisine: Ramen, Motsunabe, and Mizutaki